cheersfan/Read-Mesos/README.md

 # Read-Mesos
-Mesos-0.13.0, it has a clear and simple code structure Read the example code and note something.
+Mesos-0.13.0, this mesos version has a clear and simple code structure.
+So I choose it and read.
+Here are some example codes and notes.